Medical Humanities Research Centre

 The MHRC supports and encourages teaching in the medical humanities, including Student Selected Components for medical students, an Intercalated BSc in the Medical Humanities, and undergraduate courses.

-The MHRC currently hosts a PhD research student, Sarah Phelan, co-supervised between English Literature and Geographical and Earth Sciences.
+The MHRC welcomes postgraduate research applications.
+It currently hosts a PhD research student, Sarah Phelan, co-supervised between English Literature and Geographical and Earth Sciences.
 Her dissertation is entitled "'Lonely lost people living in the waste-land': T. Ferguson Rodger, 'social psychiatry', 'mad dreaming' and rethinking mental health", and her research is funded by a Lord Kelvin/Adam Smith PhD scholarship.

 Do you want to subscribe to the Medical Humanities Research Network Scotland mailing list?